iotaledger/introduction-docs/docs/guides/exchange_guide.md

 Technically speaking, "storage" means a single file called `wallet.stronghold`.
 It is also needed to generate a seed (mnemonic) that serves as a cryptographic key from which all accounts and related addresses are generated.

 One of the key principles behind the `stronghold`-based storage is that no one can get a seed from the storage.
-You deal with all the accounts purely via the `Account_Manager` instance where all complexities are hidden under the hood and are dealt with in a secure way.
+You deal with all the accounts purely via the `Account_Manager` instance where all complexities are hidden under the hood and are dealt with securely.
 In case you would also like to store a seed somewhere else, there is another method, `AccountManager.generateMnemonic()`, that generates random seeds.
 This method can be leveraged before the actual account initialization.

 :::Note
 It is highly recommended to store the `stronghold` password and the `stronghold` database on separate devices.
 For reference, see the [backup and security guide](backup_security.md) for more information